-Each dispatched transport team includes a Barnes-Jewish Hospital high-risk obstetrical nurse, a Children’s Hospital neonate-trained nurse in the event of delivery and a Children’s Hospital paramedic.
+Each dispatched transport team includes a Barnes-Jewish Hospital high-risk obstetrical nurse, and an experienced pediatric/neonatal nurse and/or paramedic.
+This unique combination of caregivers allows us the flexibility to transition our mission from transporting a high risk mom to delivering and providing care to a baby.
 Transport is provided by ground or air via one of three mobile intensive care units (MICUs), the KidsFlight 1 and 2 helicopters, and KidsFlight 3, a fixed-wing aircraft dedicated to transporting maternal fetal patients and critically ill newborns and children.

-In addition to providing specialized transport, the new service offers:
+In addition to providing specialized transport, the service offers: